EU must be able to wind up a bank in a weekend - German ECB candidate

 Despite progress, central elements of the banking union project are still missing.
 For one, Germany continues to stand firm against the use of euro zone money to back a scheme for tackling troubled banks.

-Completion of a joint, mutualised resolution fund of roughly 55 billion euros (45 billion pounds) is expected only in 2026.
+Completion of a joint, mutualised resolution fund of roughly 55 billion euros ($75 billion) is expected only in 2026.